 Learning Outcomes

-Master’s degrees in Marketing, Digital Marketing and Marketing Analytics allow you to build skills and insights that put you ahead of other marketing professionals.
+Master’s degrees in Marketing, Digital Marketing and Marketing Analytics allow you to build skills and insights that put you ahead of other professionals in the field.
 For example, you can learn strategies for finding and understanding consumers using analytics.
-Marketing can be made more systematic and less hit-and-miss with what you learn from a modern online degree.
+Marketers can be more systematic and less hit-and-miss using what they learn from modern programs.

 What Can You Do With a Marketing Degree?